Partnership for Health & Accountability

 Healthcare Georgia Foundation, Maternal and Child Health Initiative

-The Georgia Hospital Association partners with Healthcare Georgia Foundation to provide resources and education to hospitals and health care providers who desire to improve maternal and child health in Georgia.
+The Georgia Hospital Association partnered with Healthcare Georgia Foundation to provide resources and education to hospitals and health care providers who desire to improve maternal and child health in Georgia.
 Due to well-documented disparities in minority maternal and child health outcomes, our program is primarily aimed at improving outcomes among minority populations.

 To achieve this goal, GHA is encouraging all hospitals to consider the following: